 Note: Take care to avoid chrome, paint, etc. when cleaning headlight covers.

 While cleaning hacks like toothpaste can wipe away surface buildup, to restore the clarity of your headlight and ensure long-term UV protection you’ll need a headlight restoration kit.
-This kit is a do-it-yourself product that allows you to improve the condition of your headlight.

 - Restores clarity

 The difference is amazing!
 This is after one use of the Sylvania headlight restoration kit.

 How to choose the right headlights for your car